LovelyCobra/Ultimate-Sudoku-Solver/README.md

 1. overt singles: iterating over all empty cells while checking the sets of possible guesses for any of them.
 If the set of possible guesses for any empty cell contains only one value, then that guesses is placed there.
 2. hidden singles: iterating over all allowed guesses for any empty cell and checking which of the values is only present there and not in any other set of allowed guesses for empty cells either on the same row, or the same column or the same 3x3-square.
 These two methods are performed repeatedly as long as any of them finds at least one new valid guess.
 Only when there is no more new valid guess that these methods can find the program proceeds with the recursion in the case the puzzle is not yet completely solved.
 Even in such a case the iteration reduces the number of trial guesses the recursion has to make as much as four times.

+The main code is in sudoku.py.
+It uses a separate modul called print.py for visual side of the program.
+The additional codes in itersud.py and recsud.py are iteration and recursion separately which make it possible to compare the two methods and to determine the differnce between them.